LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Amended Eff.
 February 27, 2003.

-# 27 NCAC 02 Rule 1.08	CONFLICT OF INTEREST: CURRENT CLIENTS: SPECIFIC RULES
+## Rule 1.08	CONFLICT OF INTEREST: CURRENT CLIENTS: SPECIFIC RULES

 (a) A lawyer shall not enter into a business transaction with a client or knowingly acquire an ownership, possessory, security or other pecuniary interest directly adverse to a client unless: